Territorial Recruitment Centre officers without balaclavas and only under video recording: the commission proposed new rules for mobilization measures

 A separate section of the report is dedicated to the use of photo and video recording means.

-During the Commission meeting, the Verkhovna Rada Commissioner for Human Rights, Dmytro Lubinets, presented statistics on citizen appeals regarding actions of TRC representatives:
+During the Commission meeting, the Verkhovna Rada Commissioner for Human Rights, Dmytro Lubinets, presented statistics on citizen appeals regarding the actions of TRSSC representatives:

-Among the most frequent complaints, the Ombudsman named violations of military registration procedures, unlawful detention, restriction of freedom of movement, and unlawful actions by notification groups.
+Among the most frequent complaints, the Ombudsman named violations of military registration procedures, illegal detention, restriction of freedom of movement, and unlawful actions of notification groups.

 The Commission identified several problems in the use of body cameras:

-At the same time, the Ministry of Defense provided information on official investigations regarding non-use of video recorders in various regions, and the Volyn Regional TRC reported 16 protocols for negligent attitude to military service drawn up after the mandatory use of body cameras was introduced.
+At the same time, the Ministry of Defense provided information on official investigations regarding the non-use of video recorders in various regions, and the Volyn Regional TRSSC reported 16 protocols for negligent military service drawn up after the mandatory use of body cameras was introduced.

 2) Problem of stopping video recording

-The Commission drew attention to a Ministry of Defense Instruction provision allowing video recording to be stopped in case of threat of capturing military objects or restricted access information in the frame.
+The Commission drew attention to a Ministry of Defense Instruction provision that allows stopping video recording in case of a threat of capturing military objects or information with restricted access in the frame.

 The report notes that this provision covers too broad a range of situations and can be used to stop recording possible violations.

-The Commission found that during administrative detention and delivery of citizens to TRC, continuous video recording is practically not ensured, as police officers and detainees often move in different vehicles.
+The Commission found that during administrative detention and delivery of citizens to TRSSC, continuous video recording is practically not ensured, as police officers and detainees often move in different vehicles.

 Also, body cameras record events only in front of the device carrier, which does not allow full documentation of events inside the transport.